-Starting from SqlBak version 3 you can back up MySQL Server databases.
-SqlBak supports 2 ways on how you can connect to your MySQL databases: phpMyAdmin and TCP/IP.
-Below you can find a step-by-step tutorial on how to backup your MySQL Server database via TCP/IP connection.
+Starting from SqlBak version 3 you can backup MySQL Server databases.
+SqlBak supports two ways to connect to your MySQL databases: phpMyAdmin and TCP/IP.
+Below you can find a step-by-step tutorial on how to backup your MySQL Server database via a TCP/IP connection.
 To backup MySQL Server databases, SqlBak uses the mysqldump utility.
 For now, with SqlBak on Windows, only full MySQL backups are available.

-If you are not backing up your MySQL databases yet, you should start doing it before you lose your precious data.
+If you are not backing up your MySQL databases yet, you should start before you lose your precious data.